Courses Search Results

 Target Audience: All staff and postgraduate researchers involved in leading, conducting or supporting research

-This workshop introduces the key principles of Trusted Research & Innovation and provides attendees with frameworks and practical examples to allow them to consider aspects of their work in relation to Trusted Research & Innovation.
+This workshop introduces the key principles of Trusted Research & Innovation and provides attendees with frameworks and uses practical examples to allow them to consider the application of Trusted Research & Innovation in practice.

-Target Audience: All staff involved in leading, conducting or supporting research
+Target Audience: All staff and postgraduate researchers involved in leading, conducting or supporting research.

 Running Effective Meetings show